wynaut/gems-tools-pro-wiki/GeMS-Tools-Documentation.md

 *[GeMS_ValidateDatabase_AGP2.py](https://github.com/usgs/gems-tools-pro/blob/master/Scripts/GeMS_ValidateDatabase_AGP2.py)*

 **Validate Database** audits a geodatabase for conformance with the GeMS schema and reports compliance as “may be **LEVEL 1 COMPLIANT**”, “is **LEVEL 2 COMPLIANT**”, or “is **LEVEL 3 COMPLIANT**”.
 It also runs mp (metadata parser) to check for formal errors in geodatabase-level FGDC metadata.
-Note that qualify as LEVEL 2 or LEVEL 3 compliant a database must also be accompanied by a peer-reviewed geologic names report.
+Note that to qualify as LEVEL 2 or LEVEL 3 compliant a database must also be accompanied by a peer-reviewed geologic names report.

 Compliance criteria are: